braden-alsford-myob/GameOfLife/README.md

 ![](Glider.gif)

+## Architecture
+The mostly full UML diagram can be found [here](UML Diagram.png).
+Unfortunately, it isn't fully complete as I needed a LucidChart subscription to add more boxes!
+(It is missing the factory internals)

 ## Running the application
 Once access rights to the repository have been granted you can install and run Game of Life as follows: